x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md

 - Each Mailbox server caches expanded distribution groups to avoid repeated Active Directory queries to determine a group's membership.
 By default, entries in the expanded groups cache expire every four hours.
 Therefore, changes to the group's membership aren't detected by transport rules until the expanded groups cache is updated.
 To force an immediate update of the cache on a Mailbox server, restart the Microsoft Exchange Transport service.
 You need to restart the service on each Mailbox server where you want to forcibly update the cache.

 Transport rules that you create and configure on Edge Transport servers are stored in the local instance of AD LDS on the server.
 No automated replication of transport rules occurs on Edge Transport servers.
 Rules on the Edge Transport server apply only to messages that flow through the local server.
 If you need to apply the same set of transport rules on multiple Edge Transport servers, you can clone the Edge Transport server configuration, or export and import the transport rules.
-For more information, see [Edge Transport server cloned configuration](edge-transport-server-cloned-configuration-exchange-2013-help.md) and [Import or export transport rule collections](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+For more information, see [Edge Transport server cloned configuration](edge-transport-server-cloned-configuration-exchange-2013-help.md) and [Import or export a transport rule collection](manage-transport-rules-exchange-2013-help.md#import-or-export-a-transport-rule-collection).

 Whenever the Transport service on a Mailbox server or Edge Transport server detects a modified transport rule, an event is logged in the Application log in the Event Viewer (Event ID 4002 on Mailbox servers, and Event ID 16028 on Edge Transport servers).